-Up to \$25,000 per First Nation community and up to \$60,000 per regional organization is available for this work.
+Up to \$60,000 is available for this work.
 The NWMO will provide copies of the documents needed for review as well as NWMO experts available for discussion as needed.

 5. Timeline

 Eight (8) communities entered into Step 3 in early 2012 and therefore, for these communities noted below, proposals will be received up to April 30, 2013 with all reports required to be delivered by December 31, 2013.